gombru/gombru.github.io/_posts/2018-08-01-learning_from_web_data.markdown

 ### Experiments on WebVision and InstaCities1M datasets

 To **compare the performance of the different text embeddings in an image retrieval task**, we set some queries and inspect visually the top 5 retrieved results for them.
 They were selected to cover a wide area of semantic concepts that are usually present in Web and Social Media data.
 Both simple and complex queries are divided in four different categories: Urban, weather, food and people.
-The simple queries are: Car, skyline, bike; sunrise, snow, rain; ice-cream, cake, pizza; woman, man, kid.
+The simple queries are: Car, skyline, bike; sunrise, snow, rain; icecream, cake, pizza; woman, man, kid.
 The complex queries are: Yellow + car, skyline + night, bike + park; sunrise + beach; snow + ski; rain + umbrella; ice-cream + beach, chocolate + cake; pizza + wine; woman + bag, man + boat, kid + dog.
 For complex queries, only images containing both querying concepts are considered correct.
 Results on transfer learning (ex. training on InstaCities1M and testing on WebVision) are also given.

 <div class="imgcap">